natalieagus/50005/docs/Problem Set/01-os-intro-and-roles.md

 You notice that **sometimes**, during large or repeated writes, the system **crashes**, or the device behaves **erratically** (e.g., data is sent twice, or part of it is missing).
 Upon inspection, you realize:
 * The driver does not use any **locks**.
-  * A lock is a synchronization mechanism that ensures only one thread or process can access a shared resource or critical section at a time, preventing race conditions.
+  * A lock is a <span class="orange-bold">synchronization</span> mechanism that ensures only one thread or process can access a shared resource or critical section at a time, preventing race conditions.
 You will learn more about this in the coming weeks.
 * The driver is compiled with interrupts **enabled**.
 * The device uses an **interrupt** handler to send the next byte when the device is ready.